seinecle/gephi-tutorials/docs/generated-slides/subdir/simple-project-from-a-to-z-en_temp_pdf.md

 5. In the list of layouts, Force Atlas 2 is just one of many options you can choose.
 Try "Fruchterman Reingold" and "Yfan Hu".

-These are layouts which follow the same logic as Force Atlas 2, but with sligh variations.
+These are layouts which follow the same logic as Force Atlas 2, but with slight variations.
 Explore how these algorithms result in similar, yet specific layouts.